ethereum/EIPs/EIPS/eip-1.md

 ![EIP Process](../assets/eip-1/process.png)

-Some Informational and Process EIPs may also have a status of “Active” if they are never meant to be completed.
-E.g. EIP 1 (this EIP).
+Some Informational and Process EIPs may also have a status of “Active” if they are never meant to be completed, e.g. EIP 1 (this EIP).

 What belongs in a successful EIP?
 ---------------------------------